sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tools/Janus.md

 For launching the Janus platform from a command-line shell, you could use the [:name:] tool.

+> **_Caution:_** The [:name:] does not provide a support for exchaning events over a computer
+> network.
+If you would like to have benefit of this feature, you should use one of the following
+> methods:
+> 1. Add a library on the classpath that includes the networking feature to the SRE; or
+> 2. Use the version of the SRE that includes the standard network feature: [janusnode](./Janusnode.md).

 ## Usage

 The [:name:] tool takes arguments: